Pylons/deform/docs/widget.rst

 rendering (no active form controls) of the ``cstruct`` data to HTML.

-Let's pretend our new ``MyInputWidget`` only needs to create a text input field during serialization.
+Let's pretend our new ``MyInputWidget`` only needs to create a text input control during serialization.
 Its ``serialize`` method might get defined as so:

 .. code-block:: python
    :linenos: